ytyeoh/toyota/content/blog/vios.en.md

 ### PERFORMANCE
-performance:
-  name: "Performance"
-  -title: "DEFY WITH FULL CONTROL"
-   description: ""
-   img: "vios-19"
-  -title: "All-New Platform"
-   description: "Toyota's latest and most advanced platform.
-With higher structural rigidity and stability.
-All
-                 while remaining lightweight and compact.
-It not only improves the overall handling and stability but also provides better collision safety.
-With various reinforcements in key areas to protect passengers in the event of an accident."
-   img: "vios-20"
-  -title: "Paddle Shifters"
-   description: "Tuned for a more engaging driving experience.
-With faster and more precise gear changes."
-   img: "vios-21"
-  -title: "3 Drive Modes"
-   description: "Power I Eco I Normal
-                 Switch between a relaxing and an exhilarating drive."
-   img: "vios-22"
-  -title: "Enhanced Suspension System"
-   description: "Tuned for nimble handling and excellent straight-line stability.
-With better ride comfort while reducing body roll."
-   img: "vios-23"
-  -title: "Toyota DOHC + Dual VVT-i 106 PS | 138 Nm"
-   description: "The engine delivers both improved fuel efficiency and throttle response.
-Compact and reliable
-                 for a spirited drive every day."
-   img: "vios-24"
-  -title: "New 7-Speed CVT with Sequential Shiftmatic"
-   description: "Designed for a more dynamic driving experience in both auto and manual modes.
-With improved
-                 acceleration from more responsive gear changes at every ratio.
-Provides best-in-class fuel efficiency."
-   img: "vios-25"

 ### 360-T ADVANCED
 Trust & Technology From Toyota active safety features that are designed to protect and prevent through various autonomous measures.